 Top Freezer Refrigerators

-This is the traditional fridge type you’re probably most accustomed to seeing in rented apartments.
+A top freezer refrigerator is the traditional fridge type you’re probably most accustomed to seeing in rental apartments and garages.
 Typically well under 69" high, these are generally the least expensive fridges.

 Innovative Door Styles - Touch Screens, 4-Doors and More